TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: F

+❌ - Incorrect

+The correct answer was B.
+The program compiles making F incorrect.

+First Fennec is initialized and calls super("tails").
+The Fox(String) constructor then calls this(2) which calls super() and calls the constructor in canine.
+Therefore q is appended to the StringBuilder.
+Then print("p") in the Fox(long) constructor appends p to the Stringbuilder.
+Next z is appended then Fennec appends j and view calls to string in the System.out.println().

 24. Which statements about polymorphism and method inheritance are correct?
 (Choose all that apply.)
 A. It cannot be determined until runtime which overridden method will be executed in a parent class.
 B. It cannot be determined until runtime which hidden method will be executed in a parent class.